How to Make Extra Money in Canada (55 Realistic Ways!)

 23. Clean or Organize Homes

-Many homes would love the extra help, especially those with extremely busy schedules.
+Many people need extra help getting things done around the house, especially those with extremely busy schedules.
 Many families would love for someone to do everything from light housework, to doing the laundry and even small repairs.
 While you may need to provide your own cleaning supplies, many homes will be happy to let you use their vacuum cleaner.
 You can either charge by the hour or by home.

 If you’re not into cleaning, you can get paid to help people organize their homes.
 Many just want someone to help them declutter and even provide systems on how to keep their homes organized.
 You can get paid to give suggestions on storage options, decluttering and even helping someone go through the purging process.
 Most organizers charge anywhere from $25 to $50 an hour.